Practical tips and tools for growing a business

 Although information about similar companies is worth capturing and taking into account when planning your company's future strategy and development plans, in this case it is difficult to justify why the company's value is higher than other recently sold competitors.
 Competitor research provides insight into a company's potential value even before ordering a formal valuation, but this method does not have a single answer to how to improve a company's value.

-None of the methods described above are without their shortcomings and are applicable to all valuation situations, so professionals usually use several methods in parallel when determining the value of companies.
+None of the methods described above are without their shortcomings and applicable to all valuation situations, so professionals usually use several methods in parallel when determining the value of companies.
 It should also be taken into account that valuations may differ depending on whether the entire company (significant control) or minority parts of the company is being valued.

 How to improve customer payment discipline